ammarqureshi/udagram-microservice/README.md

 How to configure:

+* aws-secret.yaml
 in your local machine, provided that you have configured your account using aws-cli
 ```cat ~/.aws/credentials | head -n 3```
 this will output the first 3 lines of the file, which is the default profile

 ```cat ~/.aws/credentials | head -n 3 | base64```
 this will output the base64 encoded version of it.

+the encoded version needs to be copied into credentials field in aws-secret.yaml

+* env-configmap.yaml consists of all the configuration that is required inside k8s cluster for the app to function properly.
+The URL should be your reverse proxy URL.

+* env-secret.yaml
-similarly for POSTGRES secret environment variables, you will need to feed in encoded base64 into your secret yaml file
+similarly for POSTGRES secret variables, you will need to feed in encoded base64 into env-secret.yaml
 ```echo -n $POSTGRES_PASSWORD | base64```

 kubectl apply -f infra/k8s will create secret and configmap inside the cluster